Savage Rifts House Rules

 Absorbing from Sentient Beings

-When you drain electricity from a sentient being, whether targeting a full intelligent construct or just negating a human's cybernetic implants, they may resist with a Vigor roll.
+When you drain electricity from a sentient being, like negating a human's cybernetic implants, they may resist with a Vigor roll.
+If the target itself is a sentient being (like a combat cyborg or intelligent construct), treat this as the stun power instead of using the normal Absorb Electricity rules.

 Return to Savage Rifts